iamthiago/cassandra-phantom/README.md

 Using ```sbt test``` you can run the tests without having any previously Cassandra instalation up and running.

-### Simple streaming example using Akka Streams

-Under the test folders, you will find a very simple Streaming example, creating a ```Source``` from a publisher provided by the phantom's reactive-streams module.

 ## Resources

 - [http://docs.datastax.com/en/cql/3.1/cql/ddl/dataModelingApproach.html](http://docs.datastax.com/en/cql/3.1/cql/ddl/dataModelingApproach.html)